k9mil/cs408-mark-management-system/README.md

 For the frontend, a good chunk of the components are from [shadcn/UI](https://ui.shadcn.com/), therefore no component documentation takes place.
 However, some functions are commented based on the [TSDoc](https://tsdoc.org/) standard for additional clarity.

 Additionally, each page is recreated inside [Figma](https://www.figma.com/), which not only allows for quick prototyping, but also serves as additional documentation of the entire frontend of the system.

+## Demo

+If you wish to use the system — without going through the trouble of setting it up yourself, feel free to visit the [hosted variant](http://3.8.144.109) of Marks Management System.

+The details of the accounts provided earlier also work for the site.

 ## Contact